AxisCommunications/acap-documentation/docs/api/cv-api.md

 Through Dockerhub and the Computer Vision SDK, both a model server for _larod_ and a Python client are available.
 The model server, called `larod-inference-server`, is available on Dockerhub under the [axisecp/larod-inference-server](https://hub.docker.com/r/axisecp/larod-inference-server) repository.
 The Python client is available in the Computer Vision SDK under `/axis/python-tfserving` and imported in Python as `InferenceClient`, which is available in the `tf_proto_utils` module.
 The client exposes a single `infer(inputs, model_name)` function that enables easy inference using the model server.

 A minimal, but complete, example of how a Python client and a model server running on the same camera could be set up is shown below.
+This example is also available as [minimal-ml-inference](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples/tree/master/minimal-ml-inference) in the [ACAP Computer Vision SDK examples](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples) repository on Github.

-The first step is to define our application script, which in this case will be a Python script, `simple_inference.py`, that captures an image using OpenCV and sends it to the model server.
+The first step is to define our application script.
+In this case, this will be a Python script, `simple_inference.py`, that captures an image using OpenCV and sends it to the model server.

 **simple_inference.py**
 ```python